jdgregson/CTF-Writeups/README.md

 # CTF Writeups
-Below you can find writeups for CTFs and CTF-like things I participated in.
+Below you can find writeups for CTFs and CTF-like things I have participated in.

 | CTF | CTF URL | Participation Date | Difficulty | Flags Captured |
 |------|-----|--------------------|------------|----------------|